-Youth members 11-15 years of age are permitted to use the Wellness Center with a Wellness Center Youth Certification or with a parent or Personal Trainer.
+Youth members 11-15 years of age are permitted to use the Wellness Center with a SMART Start Youth Certification or with a parent or Personal Trainer.

-Youth members 11-15 of age who have completed a Wellness Center Youth Certification, must wear their Youth ID badge to designate the age appropriate area of usage as follows:
+Youth members 11-15 of age who have completed the SMART Start Youth Certification, must wear their Youth ID badge to designate the age appropriate area of usage as follows:

 * Youth 11-13 years of age may use the track, bikes and weight machines.

 * Youth 14-15 years of age may use all cardiovascular equipment and weight machines.